Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Introduction

-To increase the robustness of grasp classification, we propose fusing the evidence from amputee's physiological signals with the physical features evident in the visual data.
-As presented in \autoref{fig:sys_overview}, the proposed system design consists of a neural visual classifier to detect and provide probabilities of grasp types given imagery and gaze from the field view of eye tracker; an EMG classifier predicting the EMG evidence from amputee's forearm; and a Bayesian evidence fusion framework to fuse the two.
-The selected grasp type is then utilized by the robotic control to actuate the fingers.
-Our experimental results show that fusion can outperform each of the individual EMG and Visual classification methods at any given time.
-More specifically, fusion improves the average accuracy at reaching phase by $13.66\%$, and $14.8\%$ for EMG and visual classification respectively with the total accuracy of $95.3\%$, resulting in correctly inferring the intended grasp type more often.
-Moreover, such utilization of fusion allows the robotic hand controller to deduce the correct grasp type in a more timely fashion, hence, additional time is left for the actuation of the robotic hand.
-All our experiments has been conducted on our custom dataset with synchronized EMG and imagery data.
+To increase the robustness of grasp classification, we propose fusing the evidence from amputee's physiological signals with the physical features evident in the visual data from the camera while in reaching phase.
+As presented in \autoref{fig:sys_overview}, the proposed system design consists of a neural visual classifier to detect and provide probabilities of grasp gestures given world imagery and eye-gaze from the eye tracking device; an EMG classifier predicting the EMG evidence from amputee's forearm including both phase detection and grasp classification; and a Bayesian evidence fusion framework to fuse the two.
+The selected gesture is then utilized by the robotic controller to actuate the fingers.

+In addition, we approach the problem with a more dynamic protocol.
+The work in \citep{cognolato2022improving} is based on grasping an object and returning it to the same location.
+On the contrary, our approach involves the subjects carrying around the object in the environment, making it more sophisticated for both visual and EMG modalities resulting in more challenging data.
+As a result, our dataset encapsulates a broader range of real-world scenarios, providing a more comprehensive and realistic foundation for research and analysis.

+Finally, we propose that employing simpler classification methods like Yolo, tailored for grasp type recognition, is not only effective but also offers faster inference times due to reduced computational complexity compared to Mask-RCNN and LSTM, thereby mitigating the risk of overfitting.